Americans leave a lot of money on the table for the taxman.

 Different types of tax-advantaged accounts offer different types of tax-minimizing benefits, however.
 And depending on your situation, one benefit could save you more in taxes than another.

-In other words, you can exert a little bit of control over how your investments are taxed by carefully picking where you keep your investments.
+In other words, you can exert a bit of control over how your investments are taxed by carefully picking where you keep your investments.

 Take traditional and Roth accounts, for example.